 As for Robeson, his career was essentially over in the United States.
 Over 40 planned concert dates were canceled because of fear of violence.
 He was effectively blackballed from film work, radio, and infant television.
 His recordings and films were withdrawn from circulation.
 Even his college football records were erased.

 In 1950 Robeson’s passport was revoked and all American ports and international airports were put on alert to prevent him from leaving the country.
 He was not allowed to travel again internationally until 1958, effectively silencing him both at home and abroad and leaving him virtually without any source of income.

-Robeson was in Moscow in 1961 when he suffered a complete breakdown, slashing his wrists in locked bathroom.
-He reported paranoia that he was being watched constantly—which he undoubtedly was by both US agents and the Soviets, but also reported unusual and sudden delusions and hallucinations.
+Robeson was in Moscow in 1961 when he suffered a complete breakdown, slashing his wrists while in a locked bathroom.
+He reported that he was being watched constantly which was not paranoia since he undoubtedly was under surveillance by both US agents and the Soviets.
+But also reported suffered sudden delusions and hallucinations.
 The onset of the breakdown was so sudden and the symptoms so dramatic that some biographers believe that he may have been slipped hallucinogens by American intelligence services in an attempt to discredit and silence him.

 After years of treatments in the Soviet Union, London, and East Germany, Robeson returned to the United States a broken man.
 Aside from a couple of appearances, he retreated into isolation living as a virtual hermit until dying of a stroke in his Philadelphia home in 1977.
 His death revived interest in his career and slowly his old records and films became available again.

 He was always a hero to the Black community, but in death he rose to be a cult figure on the white left far beyond his shrinking Communist community.
 A lot of those people in trying to rehabilitate his image down played his loyalty to the Party or portrayed him as a naïve dupe.